Oh, snap! Meet the Polaroid street photographer using an old-school Speed Graphic

 An introvert in an extrovert’s office

-From Thursday to Sunday starting around 11 a.m. to about 5:30 or 6:00, passersby will find Antoine posted up in his office, weather permitting, with a bevy of cameras to suit every situation.
-The self-acknowledged introvert’s biggest (literally) attention-grabber is a 4×5 Speed Graphic, but a Polaroid 195 Land Camera is one of the many others that have made appearances.
+From Thursday to Sunday starting around 11 a.m. to about 5:30 or 6:00, passersby will find Antoine posted up in his office, permitting, with a bevy of cameras to suit every situation.
+The self-acknowledged introvert’s biggest (literally) attention-grabber is a 4×5 Speed Graphic, but a Polaroid 195 Land Camera is of the many others that have made appearances.

 “The reason why I even shoot with the Graphic is because when I’m out working, it draws the attention of people coming in.
 So it’s that kind of camera, but it’s also a really great camera.
 It has dual duties, in that sense.”